tsawler/goblender-docs/users.md

 you wish to give to the user, and save those changes.

-## Removing or disabling users
+## Disabling or locking users out

-Because the audit trail built into GoBlender depends on user information, you cannot actually delete a user from the system.
-You can, however, disable access by setting the user to inactive.
+You can disable access by setting the user to inactive.

 If removing a user is urgent, you can view the user information, and then click on the red **Log this user out and set inactive**, which will immediately (even if the user is currently logged in) remove all access to the system for that particular user.